In this Section

 Getting involved in campus life enhances the education you receive in the classroom by giving you hands-on experience with program planning, individual leadership and group development.
 A variety of daytime and evening activities provides opportunities for students of various cultural and ethnic backgrounds to learn, socialize and share their life experiences.

-The Student Activities Office offers several services to the College community, including:
+The Student Leadership and Engagement Office offers several services to the College community, including:

 - Mentoring for new students through the New Student Orientation Program